Updated June 2026

 Anxiety (physical + mental)

-Caffeine can cause one, the other, or both.
+Caffeine can cause one, the other, or both depending on dose and sensitivity.

 Who is most sensitive to caffeine?